Skip to main content

 • If the reverse DNS option is selected, discovery will take longer.

-• Depending on the behavior of your network devices, some subnets / IP addresses will show up as used.
-For example, some networks that live behind load balancers, as some LBs will reply to pings for every IP on a given range.
+• Depending on the behavior of your network devices, some subnets or IP addresses will show up as used.
+For example, as some load balancers reply to pings for every IP on a given range, networks that live behind these load balancers may show up as used.

 • Doing a discovery using a wireless card would only discover itself.

-• Please note that there are both a built-in Ping Sweep tool and a stand-alone external version of the tool (see the following section) that runs as a stand-alone Windows application.
+• Please note that there's both a built-in Ping Sweep tool and a standalone external Ping Sweep utility version of the tool that runs as a standalone Windows application.

 Using the External Ping Sweep Utility

-The External Ping Sweep utility is a stand-alone tool that will do a ping sweep on specified networks, and upload the results to the Device42 appliance.
+The external Ping Sweep utility is a standalone tool that does a ping sweep on specified networks and uploads the results to the Device42 appliance.
 It runs on Windows or Linux platforms and has no external dependencies.

 External Ping Sweep Tool